Brain2life/aws-cookbook/codedeploy/basics/README.md

 For more information, see [Create a service role for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-service-role.html).

 The example of creating sample CodeDeploy Service Role for EC2 deployments can be found at `terraform` folder.
-In that example, **first you have to define the EC2 Instance Profile** that will assume the CodeDeploy Service Role and be used as in launch templates for EC2 AutoScaling Groups.
-Next, you **define the Service Role itself** with permssions of `AWSCodeDeployRole` with added permissions for launch template of autoscaling group.
+In that example, **first you define the EC2 Instance Profile** that will assume the CodeDeploy Service Role and will be used as in launch templates for EC2 AutoScaling Groups.
+Next, you **define the Service Role itself** with permssions of `AWSCodeDeployRole` with autoscaling group's launch template permissions added on top of that.

 To get the values of the roles:
 ```bash